Created by a Fire Battalion Chief with 33 years of fire service experience.

 Read that page before your test date.

 The Anchorage Fire Department is the most operationally unique fire department in Alaska and one of the most distinctive in the country.
-The oral board is where the list gets made — and preparation is what puts you at the top of it.

-Created by a Fire Battalion Chief with 33 years of fire service experience — this system was built from real panel rooms and real hiring decisions.
-Not theory.
-The actual scoring system turned around so you can see what the panel sees.
+Created by a Fire Battalion Chief with 33 years of fire service experience — this system was built from real panel experience — so you understand how oral board scoring actually works from the other side of the table

 Already ready to prepare the right way?